Synonyms for trace

 4. hound, hunt, trace, chase, chase after, trail, tail, tag, give chase, dog, go after, track

-usage: pursue or chase relentlessly; "The hunters traced the deer into the woods"; "the detectives hounded the suspect until they found the him"
+usage: pursue or chase relentlessly; "The hunters traced the deer into the woods"; "the detectives hounded the suspect until they found him"

 5. trace, detect, observe, find, discover, notice